NGUYEN-8lllD/M-7F-HUNT3R/README.md

 **Conclusion:**

-=> High cholesterol is more prevalent among heart disease patients; however, because there is an overlap with patients without heart disease, cholesterol alone isn't a standalone predictor.
-Elevated cholesterol can still warrant closer monitoring, especially when combined with other risk factors.
+=> High cholesterol is more common among heart disease patients; however, because there is an mix with patients without heart disease, cholesterol alone isn't a standalone predictor.
+High cholesterol can still need closer watching, mostly when combined with other risk factors.
 Additionally, near-zero values should be checked for accuracy to prevent skewed analysis.

 <br>